NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 ***
 ## Lightning Exercise
 ### I Love JavaScript
-- Write a function that logs the string `"I love JavaScript!"` to the console.
+- Define a function that logs the string `"I love JavaScript!"` to the console.
-- Execute the function.
+- Execute, or call, the function.
 ***

 ## Parameters